As an Amazon Associate we earn from qualifying purchases.

 How Many Inches Is a C Cup?

 On average, C cups have an underbust measurement of 27 to 33 inches and 34 to 40 inches for the overbust.
 It also has a three-inch measurement difference between the bust and band.
-With this size, the breasts can weigh around 1.2 to four pounds.
+With this size, the breasts can weigh around 1.13 to 3.93 pounds.

 However, the cup’s volume may still change depending on your measurements.
 This is why it’s essential that you measure the bust properly.
 If you have C cups, then there should be a three-inch difference between the overbust and underbust.